List of Late Night with Conan O'Brien sketches: In the Year 2000/3000

-The sketch is typically performed with Richter participating, but after Richter left Late Night, the celebrity guest would participate (when Richter was scheduled as a guest, he would again take part).
+The sketch is typically performed with Conan sidekick Andy Richter participating, but after Richter left Late Night, the celebrity guest would participate (when Richter was scheduled as a guest, he would again take part).
 Each guest version would usually be titled "The [guest's surname] Edition" with "2.0" added for guests who have done the sketch more than once.
 In 2006, the naming format was changed to simply "The [guest's name] Edition".
 Its introduction is as follows:

 Conan: "...
 It's time, once again, to look into the future."Andy/Guest: "The future, Conan?"Conan: "That's right, Andy/[Guest's name].
 Let's look to the future, all the way to the year 2000!"

 During an "In the Year 2000" sketch, O'Brien, Andy or the guest, as well as band member Richie "LaBamba" Rosenberg, each wears a black robe and futuristic-looking collar and hold a lit flashlight to their face.
 Between La Bamba's chant of "In the year 2000...", O'Brien and Andy or the guest alternate delivering jokes, often based on current events, in the form of humorous predictions of what will happen in the year 2000.
 Quite commonly, the second-to-last prediction involves Conan mocking his guest, while the last prediction involves the guest mocking Conan in return.
 This sketch is very similar to one Conan performed with the Happy Happy Good Show in 1988.

 The sketch was created prior to the actual year 2000, but the show's writers decided to keep the named year the same even after the passing of that year, in a sort of ironic twist.
 However, when the sketch was revived on The Tonight Show with Conan O'Brien, Richter heaped ridicule upon O'Brien for failing to update the name of the skit nine years after the year 2000 had passed.
 The sketch is renamed "In the Year 3000", with the black robe (referred to as a "ratty smock" by Richter) being replaced with a more futuristic-looking outfit consisting of a large metallic collar with a series of blinking lights, which Conan said were very expensive to make and Andy said smelled bad.
 Appearing on Tonight June 3, 2009, it was the first Late Night sketch to be carried over to Conan's Tonight Show.
 The open to the sketch included narration by William Shatner and, on one occasion, George Takei.
-This segment was also adopted by ABS-CBN's Goin' Bulilit in their annual segment "Ngayong (Year)" but with different style.